HotswapProjects/HotswapAgent/README.md

 Feel free to fork/branch and create an application for your setup (functional, but as simple as possible).
 General setups will be merged into the master.

+### IDE support
+None needed :) Really, all changes are transparent and all you need to do is to download patch+agent and setup your application / application server.
+Because we use standard java hotswap behaviour, your IDE will work as expected.
+However, we work on IDE plugins to help with download & configuration.

 Configuration
 =============